 - Increasing use of online communities for engagement and discussions

-Many of these digital transformation initiatives have been in the works for quite some time, but COVID-19 is pushing the urgency to move forward and make progress in the digital arena.
+Many of these digital transformation initiatives have been in the works for quite some time, but COVID-19 pushed the urgency to move forward and make progress in the digital arena.

 As engagement moves online, there’s more data than ever to manage